kdubois/quinoa-wind-turbine-rollouts/README.md

 # Testing

 Highlevel steps to test.
-These steps assumes you know Argo CD, Argo Rollouts, Istio, and Kubernetes quite a bit.
+These steps assumes you know a little bit about Argo CD, Argo Rollouts, Istio, and Kubernetes.

 ## Fork the repo